“For those who understand, no explanation is needed. For those who do not understand, no explanation is possible.”

 You can find our stories about our precious children below.

-I’m Bex, I’m married and I have a lovely little girl who was looking forward to being a big sister.
+I’m Bex, I’m married and I have a lovely Daughter who was looking forward to being a big sister.
 My second pregnancy was different to my first in every way possible.
 In my first I was a picture of health.
 No problems at all.
 My second however, morning sickness from the start, hip pain that meant I couldn’t walk far towards the end (thank goodness for online shopping) my tummy muscles tore giving me very little support and was very uncomfortable but baby Charlotte was ok so that was fine.
 Until I haemorrhaged at home that was.
 I stood up from the sofa and thought my waters had gone but it wasn’t water.
 My hubby was at work, and 45 minutes away, I was scared, I called an ambulance, my mum came to look after my little girl and off I went to hospital, I was unaware at that point that my baby had passed.
 I thought I would be whisked down for a c section, but I wasn’t.
 They took me to a room to scan me.
 They already knew.
 My hubby had caught up with us at this point.
 They scanned, and scanned, no movement, “come Charlotte, where are you” I actually said it loud, as the reality started to sink in.
 They went to get a Dr. I knew.
 Then the words came.

 Over thirty years later and after the loss of a good friends baby, I realised that my experience could help me to support other families going through their own personal grief., hence my personal commitment to ‘HUGS’.